 What Is a Graphic Organizer?

-Benefits of Using Graphic Organizers
+Advantages of Graphic Organizers

-As useful and easy tools that can visualize and organize information, graphic organizers are often used as prompts for students to construct ideas, organize and/or sequence information, plan what to write, increase reading comprehension, brainstorm, organize problems and solutions, compare and contrast ideas, show cause and effect, and more.
+As useful and easy tools that can visualize and organize information, graphic organizers are often used as prompts for students to construct ideas, organize and sequence information, plan what to write, increase reading comprehension, brainstorm, organize problems and solutions, compare and contrast ideas, show cause and effect, and more.
 What the students need to do in most cases is to fill in the blanks.
 The ability to color-code thoughts in a picture can help significantly in understanding and remembering the information.
 Graphic organizers benefit students who use them in the following aspects:

 - Help students structure the writing project.

 - Encourage students to judge the pros and cons of making decisions.

 - Generate, classify ideas easily, and communicate in brainstorm.

 - Guide students to demonstrate their thinking process.

 - Increase reading comprehension